PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/iso_quant_phospho.md

 ## [5] "NP_001000704.1" "NP_001000638.1"
 ```

 The names are in the proper format, so we can continue with the main mapping call.
+This will also remove any unmodified peptides, if Section \@ref(remove-unmodified-peptides) was skipped.

 ```r